isomerpages/govtech-corp/media/technews/_posts/2017-07-20-post-Working Drones.md

 needed to ensure that the payload is released only to the intended recipient.</p>
 <p>In October 2015, Singapore Post (SingPost) completed a first-in-the-world
 trial that fulfilled all the above conditions.</p>
-<p>SingPost also recently announced that it is <a href="https://www.channelnewsasia.com/news/singapore/airbus-helicopters-partners-singpost-for-drone-delivery-trials-8735504" rel="noopener noreferrer nofollow" target="_blank">partnering Airbus Helicopters</a> to
+<p>SingPost also recently announced that it is partnering Airbus Helicopters
-further explore the feasibility of drone delivery in urban contexts.</p>
+to further explore the feasibility of drone delivery in urban contexts.</p>
 <p>And with companies like Amazon pushing the envelope, we can't wait to
 see what else will be delivered.</p>
 <p>So when it comes to applications for drone technology, the sky is clearly